-To make your case, you’ll need to contact the IRS at 800-829-1040 or by calling the number on your bill or collections letter(s).
+To make your case, you’ll need to contact the IRS at 800-829-1040 or by calling the phone number on your bill or collections letter(s).
 Have your financial information on hand.

 Additionally, the IRS offers several other payment plans.

-- Long-term payment plan: a monthly payment plan that costs between $31 and $130 to set up depending on your payment method.
+Setting up a long-term payment plan will likely cost you between $31 and $130 depending on your payment method.
 You can apply online if you owe $50,000 or less in combined tax, penalties and interest.
 If your tax bill is more than that, you will need to apply manually using form 9465.
 This type of plan is also called an installment agreement.

-- Offer in compromise: an application to settle your tax debt for less than you owe, mainly because of financial hardship.
+The offer in compromise is an application to settle your tax debt for less than you owe, mainly because of financial hardship.
 The process is lengthy, and application fees typically start at $205 plus an initial payment of your tax bill.